Synonym(s)

 Pediculosis due to infection with the head louse (Pediculus humanus capitis), a 2.0-3.5mm long, motile, slender parasite of the capillitium.

 Infestation with head lice is increasing worldwide.
-Pediculosis capitis is the most common epizoonosis in children.
-More than 100 million infections are suspected worldwide every year.
+Pediculosis capitis is considered the most common epizoonosis in children.
+More than 100 million infestations per year are suspected worldwide.
 In industrialized countries, the prevalence is estimated at 1-3%.
-Small endemics are reported repeatedly.
+The incidence in children is 598/1000.
+Small endemics (kindergartens, schools) are reported time and again.

 The transmission is mostly direct from person to person, rarely via other articles of daily use such as caps, combs, brushes.